 Join NwWU hosts, Crystal Genes Photography & Angela Holm Photography, as we take you on a venue tour of Abigail’s Hideaway.
 Abigail’s Hideaway is the rooftop wedding space at The Duniway Hotel in Downtown Portland.
 We also show you Jackrabbit, which is their award winning restaurant.

-In this episode, some of our favorite wedding vendors have come together to show off their talents at one of our favorite venues, Abigail’s Hideaway!
+In this feature, some of our favorite wedding vendors have come together to show off their talents at one of our favorite venues, Abigail’s Hideaway!

 We chat with Maribeth Thekkedom, the catering director, about the space and what makes it great.
 Rose Lawrence, our bride model wears a custom dress by Portland designer Stephanie Mai, which is featured from The White Dress Bridal Boutique.
 A team of some of our favorite wedding vendors have come together in this episode to create and show you what they do best!